 My Google Calendar Use this to schedule appointments.

-Class Structure This class is at once lecture and lab.
+Class Structure CS classes are at once lecture and lab.
 It will have a big "dirty hands" component.
 You will learn about coding constructs and algorithms.
 When we run across these, we will work with examples and do calculations or write code.
 Here is what to bring to class.

 notebooklink and find out.
 My experience reveals that this works very well for my students.
 Sometimes, we will put our computers at "third mast" so we focus on class discussion that does not require a computer.

-The quality of this class depends on you.
-What makes this class fun and interesting is your involvement.
-When you find something mysterious speak up!
+The quality of my classes depends on you.
+What makes class fun and interesting is your involvement.
+When you find something mysterious or I am going too fast (I do this....) speak up!
 There is only one dumb question: it is the question you walk out that door wishing you had asked.
 The eternal battle in our classes is that against saysquattery.
 What's that?
 A saysquat is a student who sits in class and who never says squat.